sarthakchat/sarthakchat.github.io/news-coverage/microsoft-ev-ai-feature.md

 **Publication:** Microsoft
 **Date:** July 30, 2024

-🏛️ **Feature Article:** Our lab's pioneering research on enhancing electric vehicle (EV) charging infrastructure, conducted under the guidance of Dr. Omar Asensio at Georgia Tech, was featured in a Microsoft article titled "**Leveraging AI to Enhance EV Charging Infrastructure**."
+🏛️ **Feature Article:** Our lab's research on enhancing electric vehicle (EV) charging infrastructure, conducted under the guidance of Dr. Omar Asensio at Georgia Tech, was featured in a Microsoft article titled "**Leveraging AI to Enhance EV Charging Infrastructure**."
 As a contributing member of the research team, I played a significant role in this project.

 🔍 **Key Insights:**